code16/ozu-client/README.md

 Ozu uses a supercharged version of the sharp editor field.
 You can declare multiple toolbar element to enrich your content, including :

-- `OzuEditorToolbarEnum::Image` to embed images directly inside your content
+- `OzuEditorToolbarButton::Image` to embed images directly inside your content
-- `OzuEditorToolbarEnum::Quote` to embed nice quotes with an (optional) author
+- `OzuEditorToolbarButton::Quote` to embed nice quotes with an (optional) author
-- `OzuEditorToolbarEnum::Video` to embed videos from different providers (Youtube, Vimeo, Dailymotion)
+- `OzuEditorToolbarButton::Video` to embed videos from different providers (Youtube, Vimeo, Dailymotion)

 Ozu will render very basically theses content but you can override the views by publishing them with:
 ```bash